 Pathology of Biphasic Mesothelioma

-Biphasic mesothelioma has both cell types in it.
-It is important for the pathologist to identify both kinds of cells and to estimate how many of the cells are epithelioid and how many are sarcomatoid.
-The more epithelioid cells visible under the microscope, the better the prognosis of the disease.
-The cells are more likely to have already metastasized if more cells are of the sarcomatoid variety.
+It is important for the pathologist to identify both kinds of cells.
+They can estimate how many of the cells are epithelioid and how many are sarcomatoid.
+The more epithelioid cells visible under the microscope, the better the patient’s prognosis.
+The cells are more likely to have already metastasized if more cells are sarcomatoid.

 Signs and Symptoms of Biphasic Mesothelioma